yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + note that a `BucketClass` is not used for brownfield.

 Here is the workflow:

+**NOTE:** _Currently under review: we are discussing whether or not a BR is needed for any brownfield use-cases.
+We are considering BRs only applies to greenfield bucket creation (where a BAR is also needed), and that all brownfield accesses need only a BAR.
+If this is accepted then the workflows will be updated._

 + COSI central controller detects a new `BucketRequest` (BR).
 + COSI central controller detects a new `BucketAccessRequest`(BAR).
 + COSI gets the `BR.BucketClass` (directly or via the matching default).